Perfect Cashew Chicken combines tender bite-sized pieces of chicken with cashew pieces in a flavorful Asian sauce is better than takeout!

 Once we moved out here, I invested in a good quality wok and started cooking more Asian recipes.
-My favorites have been Pork Fried Rice and Beef Stir-Fry.
+My favorites have been Pork Fried Rice, Hunan Chicken, and Beef Stir-Fry.
 Plus, the Shrimp Summer Rolls have proven to be especially satisfying on hot summer days.

 Why this is the Perfect Cashew Chicken recipe:

 - I recommend using raw cashews and toasted them in the oven.
 This really enhances their flavor and adds to their crunchy texture.
 Pre-roasted nuts have nothing on nuts you roast in your own oven.

 - My recipe recommends you cook the chicken in batches.
 When the chicken is pre-cut into small pieces and you're cooking over high heat, this takes very little time and gives a great golden brown crispy texture to the outside without having to use too much oil.

 - I hate recipes that call for green onions, or scallions, and have you only use the white or green parts.
 This recipe uses the entire green onion, only the white part is sauteed up with the chicken and the green part is sliced up and tossed in at the end.
 No waste and so much flavor!